awsdocs/aws-doc-sdk-examples/python/example_code/rds/README.md

 Shows how to use the AWS SDK for Python (Boto3) to create and manage Amazon Relational Database Service (Amazon RDS) DB instances and custom parameter groups.

-*Amazon Relational Database Service (Amazon RDS) is a web service that makes it easier to set up, operate, and scale a relational database in the cloud.*
+*Amazon RDS is a web service that makes it easier to set up, operate, and scale a relational database in the cloud.*

 ## ⚠️ Important